-The state of our heart is important.
+The state of our hearts is important.
 It leaks into everything we do, and it shows in the energy we release into the world.
 I can physically feel my heart when it’s full and strong and pouring out cheer and good vibes to everyone around me, from Lyft drivers to my best friends.
-At times, I feel obligated to always be positive, happy and excited about everything, but it gets tiring when I don’t feel the same inside.
+At times, I feel obligated to always be positive, happy, and excited about everything, but it gets tiring when I don’t feel the same inside.
 When I’m heartbroken I just need to take a little break in order to be whole again, and that’s okay.
-Currently I feel like someone has shattered a glass chandelier in my chest (god those things are expensive) and the shards are stabbing me to death.
+Currently, I feel like someone has shattered a glass chandelier in my chest and the shards are stabbing me to death.
 But I’ll still smile as I pass TSA.

 For now, I’ll let myself be sad.
 I feel hurt, alone, disappointed, unlovable, and empty.
 I’ll lay alone in the dark in bed with a tissue box and run through all the things that could have gone differently.
 I’ll remember kissing him in the woods and ordering sushi in bed and how much admiration I had (still have) for him and the way he always did the dishes.

 I’ll own this sadness, force ALL of it up to the surface until I don’t have any left.
 Eventually, I’ll realize that no amount of tears will bring him back, and there are bigger and better things for me to do.
 Carrying around heartache around gets heavy, and it’ll be time to let go.
 I don’t want to waste any more time moping over a relationship that he probably doesn’t even think about.